-- Office of Sponsored Programs Manual for Sponsored Programs: Policies and Procedures; - Department of Administration and Finance-Travel Regulations; - Department of Human Resources-Huston-Tillotson University Personnel Handbook, Personnel/Affirmative Action
+- Office of Sponsored Programs Manual for Sponsored Programs: Policies and Procedures; - Business Office-Travel Regulations; - Department of Human Resources-Huston-Tillotson University Personnel Handbook, Personnel/Affirmative Action terms or conditions that are problematic to the University; keeps the President apprised of changes and status.
+The President ultimately accepts the award on behalf of the institution.